RichardTMiles/BiologyAnswers.org/README.md

         composer install
         npm install

 7) You will need to edit the "/Application/Config/Config.php" for you MySQL database credentials.
 The scheme can be left set to 'BiologyAnswers', as it will be created and populated for you if not existing.
-This is all managed with CarbonPHP, a php framework I built for hella speed, installed with composer.
+This is all managed with CarbonPHP, a php framework I built for dev speed, installed with composer.

         'DB_USER' => 'root',
         'DB_PASS' => ''